 The International Ski Federation (ISF) has set up some rules for the correct conduct of skiers and snowboarders, the purpose being to avoid (wherever possible) accidents on the piste.
-Read on to find out all you need to know.

 The rules apply to all skiers and snowboarders and failure to respect them could in some circumstances could lead to criminal liability.
 We do not want to worry anyone here, but simply inform you of the skiing and snowboarding code of conduct on the slopes.